moamahfouz/moamahfouz/README.md

 ### 📫 have a project?

-Let's sculled a meeting to discuss your needs.
+Let's schedule a meeting to discuss your needs.

 <a href="mailto: contact@moamahfouz.com">Send me an email</a>